 Are you planning to rear chickens on small scale to help save on the household expenses or looking to start a large-scale business?
 The size of your chicken coop will depend on the answer to this question.
 The other question you may want to ask yourself is how much space do I have?
 If you are not quite sure about where to start, ask an expert to help you make a wise decision.
 The best way to start is begin with a small coop and expand it as you gain more experience.

 Step 2# Have your Coop Plan in Place

-When it comes to bedding materials, straw has been rated highly as they provide the best, cheap beddings.
+When it comes to bedding materials, straw has been rated highly as they provide the best, cheap bedding.
 They are also readily available.
 However, straw is not a good absorber of moisture that comes from the chicken poop or water that spills.
 They can welcome mess and bad smell since the moisture does not dry up quite easily on this type of materials.
 Pine shavings are the super alternatives to straw.
 If you cannot find them, pine chips can do well, thanks to their undoubted absorbent properties.
 They also dry up so fast.
-Free diy chicken coop plans from experts can help you achieve the best results.
+DIY chicken coop plans from experts can help you achieve the best results.

 You can find pine shavings from pet stores who sell them in affordable quantities or bags.
-Laying old newspapers underneath these chips or shavings makes the cleaning so easy and allows for easy replacement of the beddings.
+Laying old newspapers underneath these chips or shavings makes the cleaning so easy and allows for easy replacement of the bedding.

 Feeding & Water Areas

-Sufficient airflow is needed in the chicken coop to keep the chicken refreshed.
+Sufficient airflow is needed in the chicken coop to keep the chickens refreshed.
 Cutting out small openings or windows can guarantee natural light and air to flow in and out.
 However, remember to seal these small windows with a wire mesh in order to keep the predators away.

 Step #3 Gather all the tools and materials